yzb103/yzb103.github.io/about.md

 permalink: /about/
 ---

-A master student in the Department of Statistics
+A master student in the Department of Statistics.

 ![North Carolina State University](/images/mypack_portal-2.jpg)